nateberkopec/dotcom/_posts/2017-03-19-how-i-made-self-publishing-about-ruby-on-rails.md

 {% marginfigure /assets/img/posts/bodge.jpg "No, a micro AWS instance is not a good idea." %}
 If you're not going to use a hosted solution, such as Medium, you *must* *must* *must* have a static site hosted on a big-box provider (such as Amazon) and use a CDN.
 So many personal programmer blogs are hosted on two-bit VPSes, which are more expensive than Amazon S3 and *always* fail when the site frontpages on HN.
 I intentionally designed my own blog so that I don't control any of the servers that host my site, and it has *never* gone down or even slowed during periods of high traffic.
 Hitting top-10 on HN or getting a massively retweeted post is a critical moment for any website, and you cannot afford to go down during those times. *Do not* run your own servers, let someone else do it for you.

 Don't overload your site with marketing flim-flam.
 You're writing for a savvy technical audience - nerds that still use outdated technologies such as `lynx`, browsers which respect privacy rights, and RSS for example.
 My latest redesign of my blog (the [speedshop](www.speedshop.co) one, not this one) doesn't load *a single thing* which is blocked by content blockers such as uBlock Origin.
 People notice.
-I've been experimenting with not even loading Google Analytics, because I've realized the numbers are just vanity metrics that don't change how, when or what I write about.
+I don't load Google Analytics because I've realized the numbers are just vanity metrics that don't change how, when or what I write about.
 I even write my email newsletter in plain-text now.

 Don't overload on metrics.
 Of course, you need to have a few key numbers in order to measure the uptake of your posts, but you don't need Optimizely and a thousand other analytics widgets.
 My key numbers, for example, are social shares and newsletter signups.